claroline/Claroline/README.md

 ### Quick update

-To update your installation to the last development state after a `git pull`, you can use the installation script mentioned above : `php app/dev/raw_install`
+To update your installation to the last development state after, use :
+`git pull`
+`git submodule update --recursive`

+Then launch the installation script mentioned above : `php app/dev/raw_install`

 ***Warning*** : this is a quick dev tool, it will drop existing databases (both prod and test) and create new ones.